 Out of all these parameters for the analysis of risk management strategies, I use only the last one, and only for the unprofitable trades.
 The number of successive unprofitable trades is directly related to the Maximum Drawdown indicator.

 In the example screenshot, we can see that the maximum average series of unprofitable transactions is 17, and the maximum series is 16.
 This is far from the ideal situation, but if the average profitable trade brings more than you lose on the average unprofitable one, the strategy is practically bulletproof.

 THE DEPOSIT DRAWDOWN IS THE KEY PARAMETER OF RISK MANAGEMENT

-I really believe that all those who are beginning to build their trading strategy and testing it in the real market should first of all think about the actions during the drawdown of the deposit.
-Virtually in any standard article about the risk management on forex, even in those ones written by non-professionals, the following sign is present.
+I believe that all those who are beginning to build their trading strategy and testing it in the real market should, first of all, think about the actions during the drawdown of the deposit.
+Virtually in any standard article about risk management on forex, even in those written by non-professionals, the following sign is present.

 Can you guess what these numbers mean?
 The table shows the amount of profit necessary to restore the deposit after the drawdown.
 For example, if your initial deposit is $1,000, after dropping by 25% there remains the amount of $750.
 To restore the amount to the initial level, the profit margin should be not 25%, but 33% of the account.

-If you lose 90% of the account, you need to make 1000% of profit in order to return to the initial level, which seems to be practically impossible and it implies maximum risk.
+If you lose 90% of the account, you need to make 1000% of profit to return to the initial level, which seems to be practically impossible and it implies maximum risk.
 That is why, in risk management books, there is the information about such a parameter as the maximum transaction risk.
-This parameter determines how much you allow yourself to lose in each trade in order to keep the risk at the acceptable level.
+This parameter determines how much you allow yourself to lose in each trade to keep the risk at an acceptable level.
 I see only 2 ways to stick to the maximum allowable loss in each transaction: